andrewheiss/reconPlots/README.md

 Plotting intersections of curves
 --------------------------------

-The `curve_intersect()` function calculates the intersection of two curves, defined as data frames with x and y columns.
+The `curve_intersect()` function calculates the intersection of two curves, defined as either as data frames with x and y columns, or as single-variable functions

+### Straight lines with empirical data

 ``` r
 library(reconPlots)